-This species‘ type locality is often quoted as being the Yom river in northern Thailand, an upper tributary of the Chao Phraya river, while Roberts (1995) recorded it to occur in the Xe Pian river, a tributary of the Xe Khong (which itself drains into the Mekong river main channel) in Champasak and Attapeu provinces, southern Laos and Rainboth (1996) in the Cambodian section of the Mekong.
+Roberts (1995) stated that A. sidthimunki occurs in the Xe Pian river, a tributary of the Xe Khong (which itself drains into the Mekong river main channel) in Champasak and Attapeu provinces, southern Laos, while Rainboth (1996) considered it to occur in the Cambodian section of the Mekong basin.

-A. sidthimunki is actually restricted to the Mae Klong river basin in western Thailand plus the Ataran (Kasat in Thai) drainage around the border between Thailand and Myanmar (K. Udomritthiruj, pers. comm.).
-Though potentially endangered it’s still found in both systems, with Thai localities kept secret for conservation purposes.
+Instead, A. sidthimunki appears to be restricted to the Mae Klong river basin in western Thailand and the Ataran (Kasat in Thai) drainage, around the border between Thailand and Myanmar (K. Udomritthiruj, pers. comm.).
+Though potentially endangered it is still found in both systems, but Thai localities are kept secret for conservation purposes.

 Thanks to Kamphol Udomritthiruj.

-No mention of habitat is made in the description paper but the images we’ve seen from the Ataran depict relatively slow-flowing sections of forest-shaded, seemingly well-oxygenated headwaters with clear water, a mixed sand and rock substrate plus lots of submerged driftwood and leaf litter.
+Images we have seen from the Ataran basin depict relatively slow-flowing sections of forested, seemingly well-oxygenated headwaters with clear water, a mixed sand and rock substrate plus lots of submerged driftwood and leaf litter.

-Since specific details regarding its natural habitats are not available it’s unclear which other species it occurs with, but possibilities recorded from the Ataran include Botia kubotai, Schistura vinciguerrae, S. robertsi, Garra sp. ‘redtail’ and Mastacembelus armatus, plus unidentified members of Devario, Scaphiodonichthys, Tor, Neolissochilus, Garra, and Schistura
+Other species known to inhabit the Ataran include Botia kubotai, Schistura vinciguerrae, S. robertsi, Garra sp. ‘redtail’ and Mastacembelus armatus, plus unidentified members of Devario, Scaphiodonichthys, Tor, Neolissochilus, Garra, and Schistura.

 Maximum Standard Length